tardate/LittleArduinoProjects/Electronics101/555Timer/VoltageDoublerChargePump/README.md

 | 1N5819 | 10kΩ |  47kΩ |   1nF |   1µF |   1µF | 10kΩ  | 9.25 |  8.5mA | -16.79 |  1.7mA |  78.6mW |  28.5mW | 36.3%      |
 | 1N5819 | 10kΩ |  47kΩ |   1nF |   1µF |   1µF | 100kΩ | 9.27 | 5.46mA | -18.18 |  182µA |  50.6mW |   3.3mW |  6.5%      |

 ### Some Conclusions

 Pretty much the same as for the InvertingChargePump circuit:

 Diode selection:

 * 1N5819 is ideal, maximising the voltage gain
 * but 1N4001 still works, with some loss, and there's not much benefit in using 1N4148 instead

 Frequency:

-* higher frequencies are more robust under varying loads (lower voltage drop at lower output impedences)
+* higher frequencies are more robust under varying loads (lower voltage drop at lower output impedances)

 Capacitor values:

 * for this circuit and range of loads, CF and CL should be at least 1µF
 * higher values get the circuit closer to unity gain
 * note the need to ensure the capacitors are rated for the voltage generated

-Output Impedence:
+Output Impedance:

-* this circuit struggles to maintain voltage for low impedences (under 10kΩ)
+* this circuit struggles to maintain voltage for low impedances (under 10kΩ)
 * understandable, since they want to rapidly deplete the output capacitor
-* for low impedence loads, the circuit would need to change so that a heavy charging current could be delivered via a BJT or FET
+* for low impedance loads, the circuit would need to change so that a heavy charging current could be delivered via a BJT or FET

 Oscillator:

 * the 555 chip is an expensive way to drive a low-power charge pump, being responsible for the bulk of conversion losses

 ## Construction